 WARNING: Always mount the cowl cap when the water heater is not being operated and drain the water heater if there is a risk of frost.
 Claims under guarantee for damage caused by frost, cannot be accepted either by ourselves or Truma.

 WARNING: In the event of changing the water pump with one of a different type, ensure that a pressure of 2.8 bar is not exceeded.
-We recommend the Shurflo water pump model Trailking 7.

 Filling the Truma Ultrastore with Water